 The effective nationwide substance-impaired driving crackdown will include high-visibility enforcement, high-profile events, and will be supported by national paid advertising, creating a comprehensive campaign to curb substance-impaired driving during the enforcement period.

 The Lawrence County Sheriff's Office said its deputies will be aggressively looking for substance-impaired drivers during the crackdown and will arrest anyone caught driving impaired.

-Although it is illegal in al 50 states, the District of Columbia and Puerto Rico to drive impaired (having a blood alcohol concentration of .08 or higher), far too many people across the nation get behind the wheel after consuming too much alcohol.
+Although it is illegal in all 50 states, the District of Columbia and Puerto Rico to drive impaired (having a blood alcohol concentration of .08 or higher), far too many people across the nation get behind the wheel after consuming alcohol or other illegal drugs.
 The latest statistics from the National Highway Traffic Safety Administration underscore the serious nature of the nation's continuing drunk driving epidemic.

 "We want to remind everyone that getting behind the wheel impaired is a terrible idea.
-Unfortunately, not only does being under the influence impair your ability to operate a vehicle, safely, it also impairs your judgment and good sense about whether you can, or should drive.
-If you have any doubt about your sobriety, do not get behind the wheel.
-If you do choose to drive impaired, you will be arrested.
+Unfortunately, not only does being under the influence impair your ability to operate a vehicle safely, it also impairs your judgment and good sense about whether you can, or should drive.
+If you have an doubt about your sobriety, do not get behind the wheeler.
+If you do chose to dive impaired, you will be arrested.
 No warnings.
-NO excuses," Sheriff DeLay said.
+Nor excuses," Sheriff DeLay said.

 "Driving while impaired is simply not worth the risk.
 So don't take the chance.
 Remember, we will be out in force and we will be watching, so 'Drive Sober or Get Pulled Over,'" said Sheriff DeLay.

 Sgt.
 Jon Ford with the Lawrence County Sheriff's Office was honored by Mother's Against Drunk Drivers (M.A.D.D.) as the top deputy in Lawrence County for impaired driving arrests in 2016.